sgladkoff/goldpan/docs/paralela.md

 Depending on the module (*Grabber*/*Aligner*), the *Editor* has a somewhat different layout; however, the main features and principles remain the same:

-- *Managing* – setting output file properties, such as project, domain, file name etc.
+- *Managing* – setting output file properties, such as project, domain, file name etc;

-- *Filtering* – displaying data fitting a specific condition
+- *Filtering* – displaying data fitting a specific condition;

-- *Checking in/out* – switching on/off lines which should be saved with / removed from output file
+- *Checking in/out* – switching on/off lines which should be saved with / removed from output file;

-- *Editing* – correcting the output text
+- *Editing* – correcting the output text.

 ## Managing file info